MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     The test user hasn't been granted UNMASK permission so data returned for the FirstName, Phone, and Email columns is masked because those columns were defined with a mask in the `CREATE TABLE` statement.

 5. Reconnect as yourself, the Workspace Admin, and run the following T-SQL to unmask data for the test user.
-Replace `testuser@testdomain.com` with the name of the user you're testing with who is a member of **Viewer** workspace role.
+Replace `testuser@testdomain.com` with the name of the user you're testing with who is a member of the **Viewer** workspace role.

     ```tsql
     GRANT UNMASK ON dbo.Customer TO [testuser@testdomain.com];